uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

   return value.
 Please note that not documenting your functions at all (as opposed to doing so inconsistently or not following the style guide) is considered a major issue.

+  Note: The chirc code uses `Doxygen-style function comments <https://www.doxygen.nl/manual/docblocks.html>`__.
+  These are different from the ones in the style guide, but we will also accept them if you want to follow that style instead.
 - **Consistent indentation**: Your code must follow one of the `allowed indentation styles <https://uchicago-cs.github.io/student-resource-guide/style-guide/c.html#indentation>`__ consistently.
 - **Clarity**: Your code must be easy to read and understand.
 This